Contact Us |

 Where to work as a GP in Australia?

 Australia directs incoming GPs to work in areas where there are shortages.
 The system is called DWS (District of Workforce Shortage) and for “ordinary” GP work, you’ll only get a Medicare billing number if you’re in one of these areas.
 (Medicare is the Australian version of the NHS).
-(N.B.
-There are a couple of exceptions to this – if you’ve held registration with the AMC in the past (prior to 2001) or if your partner / spouse gets a job that is on the “Skilled Occupation List”.)
+DWS GP jobs can be in suburban areas around the main cities (particularly around Perth in Western Australia) and in bigger towns in more rural areas.
+Usually, you’ll be within 1 hour of the city centre and sometimes a bit closer than this.
+The exception is Sydney, where there are very few DWS areas within easy striking distance of the “CBD” (Central Business District).

 Usually, you’ll need to work in a DWS area for 10 years before being allowed to move freely within Australia.
 There is also a system based on AON (area of need), which is slightly different and more associated with rural / remote medicine – I can explain further if needed.